Ancient Greek philosophers first

 Half-life

-atoms of a particular radioactive nuclide disintegrate.
-The half-life is a
+which half the atoms of a particular radioactive nuclide disintegrate.
+The

 Health physics

-recognition, evaluation, and control of all health hazards from ionizing
+devoted to recognition, evaluation, and control of all health hazards from

 - I -